mui/material-ui/docs/pages/blog/2022-developer-survey-results.md

 ### Please rate the following statements (our initiatives)

-We were surprised with the number of people that would benefit from kitchen sink examples (47%), so we’re working to bring more of them, and we’re super glad to see that more than 50% of you are excited to see Joy UI.
+We were surprised with the number of people that would benefit from kitchen sink examples (47%), so we're working to bring more of them, and we're super glad to see that more than 50% of you are excited to see Joy UI.

 Also, over 78% of you think it'd be good to have a discord server, so we've finally launched one.
 Join our [new community hub](https://mui.com/r/discord/)!